bertkdowns/pyomo-replace/paper/paper.md

 # Abstract

-As equation oriented models grow in complexity, simple problems such as specifying degrees of freedom and initialisation become non-trivial, and reasoning about the structure becomes harder.
-This paper proposes an alternative workflow that maintains a model at zero degrees of freedom throughout model development.
-An example of this approach is provided in the Pyomo Modelling Framework.
-Benefits in model interpretability, maintentance, initialisation, and scaling methods are discussed, with a GUI model building tool providing a case study.
+Chemical process models and Chemical Digital Twins frequently rely on equation-oriented models to encode the behaviour of a factory.
+As equation oriented models grow in complexity, reasoning about their structure becomes harder.
+This paper proposes an alternative workflow to build equation oriented models, inspired by traditional control systems.
+An example of this approach is provided in the equation-oriented modelling tool Pyomo.
+Benefits in model interpretability, maintentance, initialisation, and scaling methods are discussed.
+Various case studies demonstrate how processes can be modelled in this manner, and how these techniques may prove advantageous in a graphical user interface for chemical process design.
 These methods may be adopted by the modelling community to make it easier to build and maintain large equation oriented models.

 \newpage

 # Introduction

+Designing and operating chemical factories requires accurate, comprehensive models of their behaviour.
+A powerful tool to represent chemical processes is equation-oriented algebraic modelling, as chemical processes often closely follow first-principles behaviour and include non-linear dynamics, two things that equation oriented modelling excels at [@shacham1982equation].

+At its simplest, equation-oriented modelling involves specifying equations to represent the system, and solving those equations to find the unknown properties.
+However, modern processes are very complex, and Digital Twin technology means these models are built to be more integrated than ever before.
+This results in very complex equation oriented models and very large sets of equations.

-Equation-oriented algebraic modelling is a powerful tool to represent certain types of physical systems, particularly those that closely follow first-principles behaviour and include non-linear dynamics [@shacham1982equation].
-At its simplest, equation-oriented modelling is about specifying equations to represent the system and solving those equations to find the unknown properties.
-However, the use of numerical methods to solve the equations means that initial values to use when finding a solution, and scaling factors for variables, can be the difference between a model succeeding or failing to converge on a solution.
+Because equation-oriented modelling is inherently implicit, in these large models it can be hard to interpret the interactions between variables, or understand what is required to fully define the model.
+Additionally, equation oriented modelling still fundamentally relies on numerical methods to solve the system of equations.
+Initial values and scaling factors for variables can be the difference between a model succeeding or failing to converge on a solution.
 This becomes more of a problem as the mathematical model grows larger.

-Pyomo is a framework for building mathematical models that is written in Python [@hart2011pyomo].
-It includes tools to manage abstraction and complexity in a mathematical model, and to define initialisation routines and scaling factors to enhance numerical stability.
-A particular feature is the ability to break a mathematical model into *blocks*, where blocks can be imported from different libraries.
-This encourages reuse, and empowers users to build more complex models, but it makes squaring a model, initialisation, and scaling more complicated.
+To help deal with the complexity of modern equation-oriented models, software engineering techniques can be applied.
+Equation oriented models are usually specified in a declarative manner through algebraic modelling languages.
+Newer algebraic modelling languages such as Pyomo draw on software engineering principles of abstraction and ecapsulation to make this process easier.
+They also include tools to help with initialisation and scaling.
+However, as an equation oriented model is considered simeultaneously, while a conventional software program is run iteratively, it is much harder to apply these techniques and new methods need to be developed to simplify how a model is built.

 This article introduces a new method to fully define an equation-oriented model.
 We propose that this method will simplify the process of squaring, initialising, and scaling a model.
 Our library, pyomo-replace, demonstrates some advantages of this approach in the Pyomo and IDAES [@miller2018next] ecosystem, and the Ahuora Platform provides a case study of this approach in a graphical application.

+## Background

+### Chemical Process Modelling

+In the Chemical Process industry, modelling and simulation is frequently used to design factories, and ensure that they run smoothly.
+Factories use many different compounds and fluids, with many different pieces of equipment, known as *unit operations*, to heat, cool, mix, and separate the fluid streams.
+Some properties, such as temperature, pressure, power, or flow, can often relatively easily measured.
+Other properties, such as efficiency, heat capacity, or composition, may be harder to measure.
+Process modelling can help to predict these properties, to accurately size equipment or help set optimal operating conditions.

+With the advent of more computing resources and networked sites, process modelling has become more critical than ever before.
+One way this is shown is in the rise in popularity of Digital Twins, which try to make a complete and comprehensive model of many different properties of entire sites and their surroundings [@walmsley2024adaptive].
+As these models have become larger, being able to understand all of the constraints within the system simultaneously becomes harder and harder, making it harder to run, interpret, or adjust the model.

+The behaviour of Chemical processes is commonly modelled with Equation Oriented models [@biegler1997systematic].
+This is usually done in an Algebraic Modelling Language or equation-oriented modelling framework, sometimes with the assistance of graphical user interface (GUI).

-## Background on Equation Oriented Modelling
+### Equation Oriented Modelling

 Fundamentally, an Equation-Oriented Model is simply a set of mathematical equations, optionally with an objective function [@biegler2010nonlinear].